 Example:

-Let us take an example to illustrate the Recaman’s Sequence in C++.
+Let's consider an example to demonstrate the Recaman’s Sequence using C++.

 #include <iostream>